 Some DOs and DONTs:

 Kaizen is a lot more than just getting employees engaged in the process of development.
 As an entrepreneur, you have to gradually improve a lot within yourself.
-Focus on your individual efficiency, optimism, and moving forward along with the company’s vision, and you’ll see a major change in long term.
+Focus on your individual efficiency, optimism, and moving forward along with the company’s vision, and you’ll see a major change in the long term.

 Here are some guidelines for entrepreneurs to follow in order to be highly effective with Kaizen principles:

-- Do not rely on your own expertise alone; do consider the wisdom of others in the team.
+- Do not rely on your own expertise alone; consider the wisdom of others in the team.